U.S. women's football team finds fervent fans in Canada and at home

 There is also a daunting challenge: the United States is in the "Group of Death," with three of the Group D teams ranked in FIFA's top 10.

-Scott Paul, who heads a non-profit organisation near Washington, D.C., travelled with his twin 7-year-old boys to Winnipeg for the opening match.
+Scott Paul, who heads up a non-profit organisation near Washington, DC, traveled with his twin seven-year-old boys to Winnipeg for the opening match.

 "The atmosphere was electric.
 It was almost like a U.S. home game," Paul said.